gabrielleberrada/mdn-crn-sensitivities/docs/source/index.rst

 The aim is to control Chemical Reaction Networks at discrete time points.
 To do so, we perform a Projected Gradient Descent to optimise a performance index and find the optimal control parameters.

 Our experiments demonstrate the speed and accuracy of the Deep-Learning method to do Stochastic control of Chemical Reaction Networks.
 Using Deep-Learning proved to be
-:math:`??` to :math:`??` times faster than using the Finite State Projection method on the studied examples.
+:math:`31` to :math:`824` times faster than using the Finite State Projection method on the studied examples.
 Details on the experiments can be found in the article :cite:`policysearch2023` as well as the notebooks presented for each example in the `Github repository <https://github.com/gabrielleberrada/DL_based_Control_of_CRNs>`_.

 Details on the formulas, the Projected Gradient Descent algorithm and the notations can be found in the section